iftechfoundation/twine-cookbook/pages/css/storyformats/chapbook.md

 ## Header and Footer

-Passage content in Chapbook is also divided into seven areas arranged in the following arrangement.
+Passage content in Chapbook is also divided into seven areas in the following arrangement.

 | `config.header.left` | `config.header.center` | `config.header.right` |
 |----------------------|------------------------|-----------------------|